 Example Note: The total of the bill is not inherently the worker’s fault.
 If the consumer is spending that much at said establishment, then it is the consumer’s responsibility to pay for the goods and or services the stated value.
 Therefore, it is strange at best why an employee would wish to shift blame away from himself for the cost of the consumer’s bill.
 However, there is a principle in customer service that the customer is always right.

 The pursuit of addressing all customers with the utmost respect and care also places pressure on the worker to also cover for his and the establishment’s own misgivings if any exist.
 For all one knows, the 6000-yen purchase may actually only be 5600 because a discount wasn’t properly taken into account.
-Since the possibilities of what could go wrong at the cash register are endless, one could say that the reason why ni narimasu になります is here to say is that it is the best means of the workers to cover face and yet be polite to the consumer at the same time.
+Since the possibilities of what could go wrong at the cash register are endless, one could say that the reason why ni narimasu になります is here to stay is that it is the best means of the workers to cover face and yet be polite to the consumer at the same time.

-Customer service honorifics may also go by the names baitogo バイト語, kombini keigo コンビニ敬語, famiresu keigo ファミレス敬語, famikon kotoba ファミコン言葉, etc.
+Terminology Note: Customer service honorifics may also go by the names baitogo バイト語, kombini keigo コンビニ敬語, famiresu keigo ファミレス敬語, famikon kotoba ファミコン言葉, etc.

 To narimasu となります & [ni/to] natte orimasu｛に・と｝なっております